 Read the care label

-I recall, I purchased a pretty expensive color block suit in black and white to wear to an event.
-I’ll admit, I bought it with intentions of returning it after laundering it.
-Judgers, gonna judge, but at that time we were struggling for money and I couldn’t afford to keep $100 suit.
+I recall, that I purchased a pretty expensive color block suit in black and white to wear to an event.
+I’ll admit, I bought it with intention of returning it after laundering it.
+Judgers, gonna judge, but at that time we were struggling for money and I couldn’t afford to keep a $100 suit.